 During his service to the State of Maine as Attorney General, Drew Ketterer maintained a caseload and became the first Attorney General in more than half of a century to personally prosecute a murder case.
 He also worked to instill concepts from the private sector into Maine’s largest public-sector law firm.
 In the case of State v.
 Philip Morris, et al., General Ketterer successfully sued the tobacco industry and recovered $1,400,000, the largest court judgment in the history of the State of Maine.

 In addition to serving as president of the National Association of Attorneys General, General Ketterer served as Co-Chair of the Violence Against Women Advisory Committee and was a member of the Tobacco Committee.
 Prior to being elected President of the Association, General Ketterer served as Chair of the Association’s Conference of Eastern Region Attorneys General.
 He is also a member of the Board of Trustees of Connecticut College in New London, Connecticut.
 General Ketterer was appointed by two Maine governors to the Commission on Governmental Ethics and Election Practices.
 He served as Chairman of the commission from 2002 to 2007.
+In 2019 General Ketterer was presented with the prestigious Francis X. Bellotti Award by the National Association of Attorneys General.
+He was recognized for his continued service to the National Association of Attorneys General and his work to further the Association’s vision and mission.

 Drew Ketterer is a member of the Bars of the Supreme Courts of Maine and Massachusetts.
 He is also admitted to practice in the Federal District Courts for the districts of Maine and Massachusetts as well as the 1st Circuit Court of Appeals and the U.S. Supreme Court.